 A limited cash flow doesn’t have to limit your ability to get the equipment you need.

 Heavy equipment financing is extremely common, including construction business loans, commercial truck financing, and semi-truck financing…

 But you don’t have to be in construction or trucking to qualify.

-Hospitals, doctor’s offices, and dentists frequently used medical equipment financing to outfit and upgrade their practices.
+Hospitals, doctor’s offices, and dentists frequently use medical equipment financing options to outfit and upgrade their practices.

 IT equipment financing is common for any small business with an office, because you can use the loan to purchase computers, printers, fax machines, and other daily necessities.

 Fitness centers can go this route to purchase new gym equipment and machines.